Degrees and Certifications:

-Birthdays are a special time for anyone, especially first graders.
-However, due to Covid guidelines no outside food can be brought in therefore we can not celebrate with cake or cookies.
-You can nevertheless let them wear a birthday crown on their special day.
+Birthdays are a special time for everyone, especially first graders.
+You can send store-bought cupcakes to be enjoyed only during the student lunch time.
+You can also let them wear a birthday crown on their special day.

 ABSENCES and TARDIES

-School begins at 8:00 this year.
-Students are tardy at 8:16.
-It is a long walk down to our classroom, so if you bring your child to school in the morning consider how much time it takes to get to our room and plan accordingly.
-I begin instructional time at 8:15, so your child misses out on instruction when they are late.
+School begins at 8:20 this year.
+Students are tardy at 8:36.
+It is a long walk down to our classroom, so if you bring your child to school in the morning, consider how much time it takes to get to our room and plan accordingly.
+I begin instructional time at 8:35, so your child misses out on instruction when they are late.

 1. Follow directions

 ***Students will help make the classroom rules during the first week of school, but they are usually pretty similar to these rules.

 Students are rewarded with Dojo points when they are caught displaying exceptionally positive behavior.
 At the end of each week, students with 20 Dojo points can take a trip to the Treasure Box.